-If you own shares in Koninklijke BAM Groep nv (AMS:BAMNB) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
+If you own shares in Koninklijke BAM Groep nv (AMS:BAMNB) then it’s worth thinking about how it contributes to the volatility of your portfolio, overall.
 In finance, Beta is a measure of volatility.
-Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
-The first type is company specific volatility.
-Investors use diversification across uncorrelated stocks to reduce this kind of price volatility across the portfolio.
+Volatility is considered to be a measure of risk in modern finance theory.
+Investors may think of volatility as falling into two main categories.
+The first category is company specific volatility.
+This can be dealt with by limiting your exposure to any particular stock.
 The second sort is caused by the natural volatility of markets, overall.
 For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 Does BAMNB’s size influence the expected beta?

 Koninklijke BAM Groep is a small company, but not tiny and little known.
 It has a market capitalisation of €702m, which means it would be on the radar of intstitutional investors.
 It has a relatively high beta, which is not unusual among small-cap stocks.
 Because it takes less capital to move the share price of a smaller company, actively traded small-cap stocks often have a higher beta that a similar large-cap stock.